herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Lifecycle System/Document Lifecycle-Driven Invalidation System.md

     - `StyleInvalidationTracker` provides a set of elements needing style updates
 2. **Compute Styles**

-    - The `StyleComputationEngine` recalculates style for those elements, using data from the `EnhancedDependencyTracker` (e.g., selector matches, variable usage)
+    - The `StyleEngine` recalculates style for those elements, using data from the `EnhancedDependencyTracker` (e.g., selector matches, variable usage)
 3. **Propagate Changes**

     - If a style change affects inherited properties or CSS variables, the tracker may expand the set of invalidated elements
 4. **Update State**

     - Updated styles are stored in the `StyleCache`
-    - `DocumentLifecycleManager` transitions to _StyleClean_ state (unless layout is still dirty)
+    - `LifecycleManager` transitions to _StyleClean_ state (unless layout is still dirty)

 ### 4.3 Layout Recalculation (Future or Optional)